dariairad/pands-problem-sheet/README.md

 Write a program that calculates somebody's Body Mass Index (BMI).
 Call the file bmi.py The inputs are the person's height in centimetres and weight in kilograms.
 The output is their BMI.

+### Extras

+- Personalised welcome message based on the user input
+- Error handling for weight and height inputs: non-numerical input, numerical inputs equal to or lower that 0, and blank inputs throw an error and prompt the user to try again.
+- BMI interpretation (Underweight, Normal, Overweight, Obese)

 ### Code

 ```